 (c) Long-term rate of return: The long-term expected rate of return on pension plan investments is reviewed as part of the experience study.
 Several factors are considered in evaluating the long-term rate of return assumption, including long-term historical data, estimates inherent in current market data, and an analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation), along with estimates of variability and correlations for each asset class, were developed by the System's investment consultant.
 These ranges were combined to develop the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
-The capital market assumptions developed by investment consultants are often intended for use over a 10-year investment horizon and are not always useful in setting the long-term rate of return for funding pension plans which covers a longer timeframe.
-The long-term rate of return assumption is intended to be a long-term assumption (30 to 50 years) and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.
+The capital market assumptions developed by investment consultants are often intended for use over a 10-year investment horizon and are not always useful in setting the long-term rate of return assumption is intended to be a long-term assumption (30 to 50 years) and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.

 - (d) Municipal bond rate: A municipal bond rate was not used in determining the discount rate.
-If it were required, the rate would be 3.50% on the Measurement Date. - (e) Periods of projected benefit payments: Projected future benefit payments for all current plan members until benefit payments ran out. - (f) Assumed asset allocation: The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as used in the June 30, 2016 experience study, are summarized in the following table:
+If it were required, the rate would be 3.37% on the Measurement Date. - (e) Periods of projected benefit payments: Projected future benefit payments for all current plan members until benefit payments ran out. - (f) Assumed asset allocation: The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as used in the June 30, 2019 experience study, are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return

-US Large Cap Equity 38.0% 3.8%
+US Large Cap Equity 34.0% 4.7%

-US Small Cap Equity 6.0% 4.9%
+US Small Cap Equity 6.0% 5.8%

-Non-US Equity 24.0% 9.2%

-US Fixed 32.0% 1.4%
+Int'l Developed Equity 23.0% 6.5%

+Emerging Market Equity 5.0% 8.5%

+Core Fixed Income 25.0% 0.5%

+Long Term Treasuries 3.5% 0.0%

+US TIPS 3.5% 0.3%

 Total 100.0%

-\Arithmetic mean
+Arithmetic mean

 (g) Sensitivity analysis: This paragraph requires disclosure of the sensitivity of the NPL to changes in the discount rate.
-The following presents the NPL of the System, calculated using the discount rate of 7.00 percent, as well as the System's NPL calculated using a discount rate that is 1-percentage-point lower (6.00 percent) or 1-percentage-point higher (8.00 percent) than the current rate:
+The following presents the NPL of the System, calculated using the discount rate of 6.50 percent, as well as the System's NPL calculated using a discount rate that is 1-percentage-point lower (5.50 percent) or 1-percentage-point higher (7.50 percent) than the current rate:

-1% Decrease Current Discount 1% Increase

-(6.00%) Rate (7.00%) (8.00%)

-Total Pension Liability Fiduciary Net Position Net Pension Liability/(Asset) \$333,653,450 \$305,801,494 \$281,609,176
+1% Decrease Current Discount 1% Increase (5.50%) Rate (6.50%) (7.50%) Total Pension Liability \$381,091,795 \$348,773,008 \$320,727,498 Fiduciary Net Position 353,788,100 353,788,100 353,788,100 Net Pension Liability/(Asset) \$27,303,695 (\$5,015,092) (\$33,060,602)

-344,205,778 344,205,778 344,205,778

-(\$10,552,328) (\$38,404,284) (\$62,596,602)

-Paragraph 31.c.: The TPL at June 30, 2019 is based upon an actuarial valuation prepared as of July 1, 2019.
+Paragraph 31.c.: The TPL at June 30, 2022 is based upon an actuarial valuation prepared as of July 1, 2022.